edo98811/helper-functions-rbioinfo/README.md

 ---

-## Usage Overview

-The package workflow is centered around a **SummarizedExperiment (SE)** object and includes the following main steps:

 ### Key Parameters

-The following parameters are used throughout the workflow and passed as a list to several main functions:
+The following parameters are used throughout the workflow and passed as a list to functions:

 * `run_computations` (logical): Whether to run the computations or just load precomputed results.
 * `analysis_name` (string): Name for the current analysis.